 - Increases focus

 All this tradition and science is one thing.
 But what really matters is how much Anapanasati helps you in every day life.
 That’s why I would like to share with you the story of why I personally practice Anapanasati meditation every single day.

 When I was a teenager I went through a very rough time.
 I was bullied every day.
-Life and home was always difficult because of my dad’s drinking.
+Life at home was always difficult because of my dad’s drinking.
 And there was a lot of turmoil in my life.

 The first time I went to perform on stage I was 16 and at school.
-I was so sick I throw up in the toilet twenty minutes before the show.
+I was so sick I threw up in the toilet twenty minutes before the show.
 And my mind was so full of negative thoughts I couldn’t even see straight.